igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* When advancing a level, increase HP.
+* Calculate appropriate award for battle (battle-module#startBattle)
 * Images for shop products
 * Dynamic components need a loader
 * When drunk, characters should slur all 's' words
+* When drunk, attacks should occasionally miss!
 * Create start screen when no game is saved, show intro
 * Describe in manual how different properties of intoxication/boost affect charisma (also show this on-screen!)
 * should dragon get stronger / more drunk depending on hour of night ?